Kiddo-Kris/TheBlackArmsSDX/README.md

 # The Black Arms SDX

+# UPDATE NOTICE

+Yes updates have not been as often as usual because I am overhauling quite alot for the 2.1 Update
+I am also working on production of the UDON release and hopefully porting everything to be in parallel
+A few bug fixes may be pushed but updates will be rare as I will be doing much bigger updates at a time now
+If you need help open an issue and I will respond as soon as I can

 # IMPORTANT NOTICE

 It has come to my attention that a user has decided to take my SDX and make a "Premium" version